nsboki/BuSEP-LPRO/README.md

 * **customer-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server
 * **product-app** A Spring Boot application that does remote login using OAuth2 browser redirects with the auth server
+* **database-service-sql** A Spring Boot RESTful application service authenticated by bearer tokens only.
+The customer and product app invoke it to get data.
-* **database-service** A Spring Boot RESTful application service authenticated by bearer tokens only.
+* **database-service-nosql** A Spring Boot RESTful application service authenticated by bearer tokens only.
 The customer and product app invoke it to get data.

 ### Step 1: Make sure you've set up the Keycloak Server